sebastian-dille/DeepLightSep/README.md

-# Learning to Separate Multiple Illuminants in a Single Image
+# Learning to separate Ambient and FLash Illuminants in a Single Image

+This repository was created as part of the ML course at SFU, Burnaby in Spring 2020.

+We have implemented a color-aware loss to address color shift in single image decomposition, especially targeted at seperating flash and ambient illuminantion in a single RGB image.

-This is the implementation described in the paper "Learning to Separate Multiple Illuminants in a Single Image, Zhuo Hui, Ayan Chakrabarti, Kalyan Sunkavalli, Aswin C. Sankaranarayanan, CVPR 2019" .
+The code is a build upon the implementation described in the paper "Learning to Separate Multiple Illuminants in a Single Image, Zhuo Hui, Ayan Chakrabarti, Kalyan Sunkavalli, Aswin C. Sankaranarayanan, CVPR 2019" .

 Website: https://huizhuo1987.github.io/learningIllum.html

-The code skeleton is based on "https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix" and "https://github.com/lixx2938/CGIntrinsics".
-If you use our code for academic purposes, please consider citing:
+Additionally, the code skeleton is based on "https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix" and "https://github.com/lixx2938/CGIntrinsics".
+If you use this code, please consider citing:

     @inproceedings{hui2019learning,
 	  	title={Learning to Separate Multiple Illuminants in a Single Image},